Fouls and misconduct (association football): History and origin

-The practice of cautioning and excluding players who make serious breaches of the rules has been part of the Laws of the Game since 1881.
+The practice of cautioning and sending off players who make serious breaches of the rules has been part of the Laws of the Game since 1881.

 However, the practice of using language-neutral coloured cards to indicate these actions did not follow for almost 90 years.

 The idea originated with British football referee Ken Aston.
 Aston had been appointed to the FIFA Referees' Committee and was responsible for all referees at the 1966 FIFA World Cup.
-In the quarter finals, England met Argentina at Wembley Stadium.
+In the quarter-finals, England met Argentina at Wembley Stadium.
 After the match, newspaper reports stated that referee Rudolf Kreitlein had cautioned both Bobby and Jack Charlton, as well as sending off Argentine Antonio Rattín.
 The referee had not made his decision clear during the game, and England manager Alf Ramsey approached FIFA for post-match clarification.
 This incident started Aston thinking about ways to make a referee's decisions clearer to both players and spectators.
-Aston realised that a colour-coding scheme based on the same principle as used on traffic lights (yellow - caution, red - stop) would traverse language barriers and clarify whether a player had been cautioned or expelled.
+Aston realised that a colour-coding scheme based on the same principle as used on traffic lights (yellow as caution, red as stop) would traverse language barriers and clarify whether a player had been cautioned or expelled.
 As a result, yellow cards to indicate a caution and red cards to indicate an expulsion were used for the first time in the 1970 FIFA World Cup in Mexico (though no players were sent off in that tournament).
 The use of penalty cards has since been adopted and expanded by several sporting codes, with each sport adapting the idea to its specific set of rules or laws.

 Until 1992, a player committing a second bookable offence was shown only a red card; in that year, the IFAB mandated that a yellow card be shown before the red card.
 Lothar Matthäus had previously proposed a "lilac card" to distinguish such cases from the more serious "straight red card" offence.

+With the help of the video assistant referee, it is now possible to upgrade a yellow card to a red card after an on-field review of the infraction.
+In that case, the referee will show the yellow card, make a no-good gesture, and show the red card to the offending player.

 Frequency

-Fouls are fairly common occurrences in games.
-For example, the 2012–13 football season saw fouls-per-game rates in the major European leagues ranging from 23 in the 2012–13 Premier League to 32 in the Bundesliga.
+Fouls are very common occurrences in games.
+For example, the 2012–13 football season saw fouls-per-game rates in the major European leagues ranging from 23 in the Premier League to 32 in the Bundesliga.

 Yellow cards are less common, though a typical game will feature a few – at the 2014 FIFA World Cup there were, on average, about three cautions per game.
 Dismissals are much rarer; that same tournament saw an average of 0.2 red cards per match.